qsebring3930/cs2mulch/_pages/btb.md

 The player who bid the *lowest* card collects the *lowest* Ground card, and must add it to their tree according to the **Storage** section rules.
 The player who bid the *second-lowest* card collects the *second-lowest* Ground card, etc. for each player’s bid.

-{% include figure image_path="/assets/images/turns.png" alt="this is a placeholder image" caption="Figure showing what player collects which card." %}
+{% include figure image_path="/assets/images/turns.png" alt="this is a placeholder image" caption="Figure showing what player collects which card.
+18 is the lowest card played this round, so this player collects the 03 card.
+33 is the second-lowest card played, so this player collects the 25 card, etc. " %}

 As a player collects a Ground card, they should replace it in the Ground with their **bid card**.
 In this way, the bid cards become the Ground for the *next round*.